 - Pet Professional Accredidation Board

-Some SDC® graduates have submitted the credential to government agencies in countries that do recognize trainer qualifications and have been approved as service dog assessors or trainers.
-Others have used the certification to support employment with organizations affiliated with Assistance Dogs International (ADI).
+Some SDC graduates have submitted the credential to government agencies in countries that do recognize trainer qualifications and have been approved as government recognized assistance dog assessors and trainers.
+Others have used the certification to support employment with Assistance Dogs International (ADI) member organizations.

 Government recognition of service dog trainers varies widely and is evolving.
 For this reason, no service dog industry credential — including ours — can guarantee recognition by a specific agency or authority.